joel-chu/To1source_event/README.md

 #### $get(evt)

-* return all the listeners for that particular event name from the internal store.
+It returns all the listeners for that particular event name from the internal store.
 Handy for debug.

 Or it will return `false` if there is nothing

-#### $suspend / $release
+#### $suspend + $release

-This is new in V1.8.0.
-We watch this property internally, when you set this to true, we suspend all the `$trigger` and `$call` action.
+We have a `suspend state`, and watch this property internally, when you set this to true, we suspend all the `$trigger` and `$call` action.
 Then when you set this to false, all the previous suspended call(s) will get release (execute).

 ```js